How Heart Health Affects Wound Healing

 Coronary artery disease, peripheral arterial disease (PAD) and other issues with the heart and vessels can cause obstructions that hinder the flow of blood, oxygen and nutrition to the wound.
 Cholesterol, diabetes, stroke and high blood pressure can also affect the health of your heart.

 Coronary artery disease, also known as ischemia, is when plaque grows within the walls of the coronary arteries until the blood flow to the heart is limited.
 Peripheral arterial disease is a condition that develops when the arteries that supply blood to the internal organs, arms and legs become completely or partially blocked as a result of atherosclerosis.

 To avoid these conditions, it is important to keep your heart healthy.
-The Franciscan St Elizabeth Health Advanced Wound Care & Hyperbaric Medicine Center® offers the following tips to live a heart healthy life.
+The Franciscan Health Advanced Wound Care & Hyperbaric Medicine Center® offers these 7 tips to live a heart-healthy life.